dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 could not open file <nil>: request Content-Type isn't multipart/form-data
 ```

 Ah!
-So now the endpoint expects form-data… After some tests, remembering the batch-import “tip” in the challenge description, I found the right name for the file upload:
+So now the endpoint expects form-data… After some tests, remembering the batch-import "tip" in the challenge description, I found the right name for the file upload:

 ```shell
 ❯ curl -s  http://path-less-traversed-web.h4ck.ctfcompetition.com/import\?submission\=1\&dryRun\=true \